SantosPaulo/lcd-character-generator/README.md

 # lcd-character-generator
-One day project app to generate custom chars form lcd.
+One day project app to generate custom chars for lcd devices.